Pink Beach & Long Beach in Komodo, What’s The Difference?

 What causes pink beach?

 Well, there is actually more than one cause.
-The dominant cause is a coral skeleton, specially of an organ pipe coral species which is vibrant red in colour and located just off the locations of the beach in the water.
-These break down into tiny fragments and wash over to the shore.
+One of the contributing causes is fragments of red coral skeletons, particularly organ pipe coral, which is vibrant red in colour and found in surrounding reef areas.
+These corals break down into tiny fragments that are washed ashore.

 Which Pink Beach should I visit?